elapadura/ENG6801/IntroToT&TSyllabus.md

 **10 Points   Presentation and Handout (2)**-You will choose two readings from the provided list to present to the class.
 This will be a ten-minute presentation that may be informal, but you will produce a one page, doubled sided handout that includes the key points and arguments of the text.
 There will be a sign-up sheet in class to choose your presentation dates.
 **10 Points   Abstract**
 **15 Points   Literature Review**
-**20 Points   Web Presence**-You will create an academic website that features a brief bio, image, skills, CV, and recent publications or conference talks.
+**20 Points   Web Presence** **October 26** -You will create an academic website that features a brief bio, image, skills, CV, and recent publications or conference talks.
 The website will be built through GitHub and be created in a series of stages throughout the semester.
 **15 Points   Journal Article Draft**
 **5 Points   Peer Review Feedback**
 **20 Points   Journal Article Final Draft**